NovaInstitute/IndependentImpactWebsite/DeveloperQuestions.md

 The current site reflects the information provided in `referencematerial.md`.
 To continue development, please help clarify the following items.

 ## Philosophy & Story

+### Questions
 - What is the complete list of ontologies released alongside the Anthropogenic Impact Accounting Ontology (AIAO), and who currently stewards them?
 - Are there public resources (whitepapers, case studies, repositories) that describe the Guardian cookstove methodology which we can link on the site?
 - What outcomes and metrics does the adaptation methodology prioritise, and are there published materials we should reference?
 - Can we share milestones or dates for the launch of Independent Impact and the publication of AIAO?

+### Answers

+- The Ontologies are: 1.
+Anthropogenic Impact Accounting Ontology (AIAO) housed at https://w3id.org/aiao, 2.
+Impact Ontology https://w3id.org/impactont , 3.
+Claim Ontology (https://w3id.org/claimont) 4.
+Information Communication Ontology https://w3id.org/infocomm.
+All were developed with the Standards Working Group of the Climate Action and Accounting Special Interest Group of the Linux Foundation Decentralized Trust (https://www.lfdecentralizedtrust.org/)
+- The Aartum whitepaper is at https://aartum.io/pdf/aartum_programme_whitepaper_ver5.
+A video on the Cookstove work is here: https://www.youtube.com/watch?v=BQRoSuIp5UE&t=81s .
+I will add more later.
+- The Adaptation methodology with a worked-out example with real data is in the References directory as Methodology.pdf
+- AIAO was published in September 2025.

 ## Participation & Governance
 - Which contact details (email addresses, forms, or partner portals) should prospective collaborators use?
 Are there priority regions or sectors to highlight?